 Section 4 describes the specific objectives which, if achieved, will meet the general objectives as set out above.
 For each specific objective certain goals are proposed which will also serve as criteria for indicating the success (or otherwise) of Contracting Parties in meeting the objectives.
-The role of REMPEC will, as over the past 27 years, be primarily one of assistance to the Contracting Parties in enhancing their national capacities and in facilitating the means for regional or sub-regional co-operation.
+The role of REMPEC will, as since its inception, be primarily one of assistance to the Contracting Parties in enhancing their national capacities and in facilitating the means for regional or sub-regional cooperation.

-The implementation goals are set out in tabular form in Appendix 1.
-It is obvious that not all goals can be achieved immediately and a tentative timetable for implementation of the Strategy is set out in Appendix 2.
+The implementation goals are set out in tabular form in Annex 1.
+It is obvious that not all goals can be achieved immediately and a tentative timetable for implementation of the Strategy is set out in Annex 2.